How Champions League starlets Doyle, Palmer and Nmecha can give Man City derby edge | Goal.com

 “I’m very happy with my progress,” he said in September after signing a contract that will keep him at the club until 2025.

-“I am just trying to use the staff as much as possible and the players to get as much information for me to grow as a player and a person.
+“I am just trying to use the staff and players as much as possible to get as much information for me to grow as a player and a person.

 “I think the main thing is stepping out on that pitch and when I’ve done it, every time I’ve loved every minute of it.
 Hopefully this season I can get some more appearances and keep kicking on.”

-Palmer, 18, has already made a strong impression on Guardiola and his coaching staff, and made his senior debut earlier this season.
+Palmer, meanwhile, has already made a strong impression on Guardiola and his coaching staff, and made his senior debut earlier this season.

 His brother Lukas is also at City and is currently on loan at Anderlecht under City legend Vincent Kompany where he has six goals in 12 appearances.

-Bernabe, 18, meanwhile was picked up from Barcelona’s academy and is a typically technical player.
+Bernabe, meanwhile, was picked up from Barcelona’s academy and is a typically technical player.

 While Solskjaer will be looking back at United's disastrous European campaign and goes into the derby needing a win, Guardiola can take a peek into the future safe in the knowledge that his senior players will be well rested and switched on for their Old Trafford visit.